Last Updated on : 2025-05-29 06:38:53download

 4 | count | UINT32_T | The total number of waypoints in a full route. |

-5 | path_point | PATH_POINT_S | The size of the route coordinate arrays is count × 8.
-For more information, see the Robot coordinate system. |
+5 | path_point | PATH_POINT_S | The array size of the route coordinates is count × 8, which can be given by referring to the Robot coordinate system.
+The reported value = (original value ÷ grid length) × 10. |

 The coordinates